-- I am experiencing some dizziness (will explain later), and not once did I get criticized because I could not do a few job tasks.
-My best co-worker Paul without hesitation, helped me swap out some projectors climbing up on ladders and doing some of the hardware that I probably should not be doing.
-This is teamwork, and I am extremely grateful!
+- I am experiencing some dizziness (I will explain later), and not once did I get criticized because I could not do a few job tasks.
+My best co-worker, Paul, without hesitation, helped me swap out some projectors, climbing up on ladders, and doing some of the hardware that I probably should not be doing.
+This is teamwork, and I am incredibly grateful!

 - Mistakes happen, and we cannot grow without making them.
 I am not punished for making mistakes or not knowing how to fix something the first time around.
 I had extreme anxiety at MSUB, where I was constantly working in fear to prevent making ANY mistakes.
 Of course, this made me make more mistakes.

 - My co-workers have their pros and cons; at least they are real.
-None of this backstabbing faking baloney I experienced my last few years at MSUB.
-All workplaces have drama and some not so nice members.
-Since we are all in our own schools, we rarely see each other and responsible for our own tasks.
+None of this backstabbing, faking baloney I experienced my last few years at MSUB.
+All workplaces have drama and some not-so-nice members.
+Since we are all in our schools, we rarely see each other and are responsible for our tasks.

-Here is the most amazing part of my job.
+Here is the most fantastic part of my job.
 I have been exposed to perfume and cleaning chemicals, especially with COVID.
 Not once have I reacted as I did in my office at MSUB.
-I won’t lie, but I honestly think they were intentionally putting scented stuff in the office somewhere to make me sick.
-I had rashes, burn marks on my lips, my eyes would be so sore when I would leave after four hours it was horrible.
+I won’t lie, but I think they intentionally put scented stuff in the office somewhere to make me sick.
+I had rashes and burn marks on my lips, and my eyes would be so sore when I would leave after four hours.
+It was horrible.

 Not once have I experienced any discomfort with my new job.
 Hmmmm.

 I love my job.
-I will have to sit down and blog about some of the things I do, what I have experienced, and my growth.
-I have learned so much it is amazing.
-I was so afraid and fearful to work for an organization after MSUB that this job has really come through for me.
+I will have to sit down and blog about what I do, what I have experienced, and my growth.
+I have learned so much; it is incredible.
+I was so afraid and fearful to work for an organization after MSUB that this job has come through for me.
 I am beyond grateful.

 The Implant Update

-I recently spoke with my doctor that performed the cochlear implant surgery, and unfortunately, it is not from the surgery.
+I recently spoke with my doctor who performed the cochlear implant surgery, and unfortunately, it is not from the surgery.
 I did make a full recovery, and it is unknown why or what caused the trauma to my vertigo.
 Most doctors think I had some inner ear virus.
-It is possible because I had a sudden loss of my hearing in my left ear at some point over sixteen years ago.
-I was certain it was caused by some form of ear infection or virus.
+It is possible because I had a sudden loss of hearing in my left ear at some point over sixteen years ago.
+I was sure it was caused by an ear infection or virus.